usgpo/bulk-data/ECFR-XML-User-Guide.md

       - er28mr12.000.pdf
       - ...

-# 3.Alphabetical List of XML Elements
+# 3. Alphabetical List of XML Elements

 The XML elements that appear in the Titles of the e-CFR are listed below with a brief description of their meaning.
 In some cases, the description may include one of the following in square brackets, i.e. [], to show where they are typically used.
 Note that additional elements may appear in addition to the elements listed below.